github/docs/content/admin/managing-code-security/managing-github-advanced-security-for-your-enterprise/enabling-github-advanced-security-for-your-enterprise.md

 ## Enabling or disabling {% data variables.product.prodname_GH_advanced_security %} features via the administrative shell (SSH)

-You can enable or disable features programmatically on {% data variables.location.product_location %}.
+You can enable or disable features programmatically on {% data variables.product.prodname_ghe_server %}.
 For more information about the administrative shell and command-line utilities for {% data variables.product.prodname_ghe_server %}, see "[AUTOTITLE](/admin/configuration/configuring-your-enterprise/accessing-the-administrative-shell-ssh)" and "[AUTOTITLE](/admin/configuration/configuring-your-enterprise/command-line-utilities#ghe-config)."

 For example, you can enable any {% data variables.product.prodname_GH_advanced_security %} feature with your infrastructure-as-code tooling when you deploy an instance for staging or disaster recovery.